sjhoeksma/restoff/README.md

 }
 ```

-* WARNING when using Restoff with lowdb!
-Creating two instances of restoff with the same database name results in two different databases being persisted.
-Be sure to use the same restoff instance throughout your application.

 ## Resoff Reconciliation in Detail

 | Row  | Action                       | 1) Server Only Change            | 2) Client Only Change            | 3) Changes in Both                 |